-- Are there any models that have proven successful for retraining displaced workers?
+- Are there any models for re-training displaced workers that have proven successful?

 In order to determine the best states for jobs, WalletHub compared the 50 states across two key dimensions, Job Market and Economic Environment.
 We assigned a heavier weight to the former, considering the factors in that category most heavily influence a job seeker’s decision in terms of relocation for employment.